Country of Residence

 Microbiology and Immunology

-Dr. Shymaa Enany is an associate professor of Microbiology, Suez Canal University, Egypt.
+Dr. Shymaa Enany is a professor of Microbiology, Suez Canal University, Egypt.
 She received her PhD from School of Medical Sciences, Niigata University, Japan.
 Her postdoc was in USA and Japan.
 She was one of the Arab scientists applying bacterial proteomic techniques helping in revealing good markers for microbes spreading in community.

 She was selected as a member of Egyptian Young Academy of Science, an evaluator on Academy of Scientific Research and Technology, a reviewer in International Exhibition of Innovation, and an affiliate of The World Academy of Sciences.